tom-seddon/ADJI/README.md

 The ROM can run from any bank, including sideways RAM.

+## Slogger interface compatibility

+There is a special version of the ROM for use with the original Slogger Switched Joystick Interface cartridge.
+This doesn't support a 2nd fire button, but is otherwise fully-featured!

+This ROM reports itself as `(1F)` in the `*HELP` output.

+Note that `*JKEYS` still requires a valid number to be specified for the second fire button, even though the value is ignored. `*JSETUP` will suggest `0`.

 ## `*JTEST` - test the joystick

 To test it out, use `*JTEST`.
 This takes one parameter: the joystick